fxstein/GoProX/AI_INSTRUCTIONS.md

 ## Release Summary File Creation
 - Never copy an existing release summary file to create the required latest major changes file (e.g., `docs/release/latest-major-changes-since-<BASE>.md`).
 - Always create or update this file through the AI, ensuring it is up-to-date and accurate for the requested release base.

+## Design Decision Documentation
+- When implementing new features or making architectural changes, always consider whether the decision should be documented in `docs/architecture/DESIGN_PRINCIPLES.md`.
+- Ask the user if any design decisions made during implementation should be added to the Design Principles document.
+- Focus on decisions that:
+  - Establish new patterns or conventions
+  - Affect multiple components or scripts
+  - Impact user experience or configuration
+  - Define new architectural approaches
+  - Set precedents for future development
+- Document decisions with rationale, implementation guidelines, and examples where appropriate.

 ## [Add more rules as needed...]